 This webpage is currently under construction - more materials will be added to it throughout 2020.
 In the meantime, contact us at (509) 888-6372 if you have any questions or need further resources.

 This activity book is an interactive lesson plan for students and teachers wishing to learn more about the endangered pygmy rabbit in Washington State.
-Our staff is available to provide either an in-class or informal presentation guided by the activity book.
-In-person lessons can be expanded to include specific topics of interest to help fit your curriculum!
+Our staff is available to provide either an in-the-classroom or extracurricular presentation guided by the activity book.
+Lessons can be expanded to include specific topics of interest to help fit your curriculum!

 This activity book is designed for a 8.5" x 14" layout.